Free · Offline · Windows

 Encrypt Images with a Password

-Free offline image encryption for Windows.
-Hider scrambles every pixel in PNG and JPEG photos using your password — nothing uploaded, no account, no internet required.
+Free offline image encryption for Windows and Android.
+Hider — Image Scrambler scrambles every pixel in PNG, JPEG and WEBP photos using your password — nothing uploaded, no account, no internet required.

-No upload No account PNG & JPEG SHA-256
+No upload No account PNG, JPEG & WEBP SHA-256

 Password-protect photos on your PC — no upload needed

 Looking for a way to encrypt images without uploading them to a cloud service?
-Hider is a free Windows application that performs password-based image encryption entirely offline.
+Hider — Image Scrambler is a free Windows application that performs password-based image encryption entirely offline.
 Your photos never leave your computer — no server, no internet connection, no account required.

-Whether you want to protect personal photos on a shared PC, encrypt sensitive screenshots before sharing, or secure PNG and JPEG files on a USB drive, Hider scrambles pixels locally.
-The encrypted file remains a valid image — it just looks like random noise until decrypted with the same password.
+Whether you want to password protect photos on a shared PC, encrypt screenshots before sharing, or secure PNG, JPEG and WEBP files on a USB drive, Hider — Image Scrambler performs local image encryption through pixel scrambling.
+The file remains a valid image — it just looks like a scrambled mess until decrypted.
+No cloud, no third party, no risk of interception — ideal for private image sharing.

 SHA-256 password encryption